ranile/BitchBot/readme.md

 # BitchBot

-It is a stupid little discord bot written in python3

-### Required Libraries:

-* discord.py
-* wikipedia

-You can install these manually or from requirements.txt
+Fun Discord bot with moderation utitlity tools written in Python 3

-### Usage
+# Usage

-Get a discord bot token after creating a discord application with a bot from [here](https://discordapp.com/developers/applications/)
-Put your token in `BOT_TOKEN` constant in `core.py` in any of the following ways:

-* Put the token in `BOT_TOKEN` environment variable
-* Put the token in `keys.py` file in `bot` variable
+* Create a `keys.py` file in the root of the directory
+* Install the dependencies from `requirements.txt`
+* Place your DialogFlow `service-account.json` file in the root of the directory.
-* Assign the token string to `BOT_TOKEN` constant in `core.py`
+* Run `core.py`

+# Contributions

+Your pull requests are welcome